 Image credit: J. Newman and C. Herd, MAPS, vol. 50, #2, p.
 310 (2015)

-‘Mineralogy, petrology, and distribution of meteorites at the Whitecourt crater, Alberta, Canada’
+‘Mineralogy, petrologyScience dealing with the origin, history, occurrence, chemical composition, structure and classification of rocks., and distribution of meteorites at the Whitecourt crater, Alberta, Canada’

 Photo courtesy of Mirko Graul Meteorite